-Here’s an example of something Chicago Real Estate retweeted on the topic of interior design:
+Here’s an example of a retweet on the topic of interior design:

 With Facebook, try posting photos with questions or throw out an occasional caption contest.
 When followers comment, respond in a way that reflects your business’s personality.

-LinkedIn is the perfect arena for congratulating connections on changes that pass through your news feed, like a job promotion or another big achievement.
+LinkedIn is the perfect arena for congratulating connections on changes pop up on your news feed, like a promotion or another big achievement.
 You can also post articles that are relevant to your industry.
 If someone shares a piece you find interesting, engage with them and comment on why you liked it.

 Show Your Community Involvement